 One of the most prominent figures is perched atop the 607-ft (185m) Standard Chartered Bank Building, a skyscraper in Central, Hong Kong’s financial district.

-Antony Gormley is a Freemason and the sculptures represent the Watchers, angels who ‘fell’ — came to earth and had children with human women and were then and now worshipped as gods (see Pagan gods, Pagan feasts, Aliens are Demons! and Amal, the Butterfly Bride).
+The sculptures represent the Watchers, angels who ‘fell’ — came to earth and had children with human women and were then and now worshipped as gods (see Pagan gods, Pagan feasts, Aliens are Demons! and Amal, the Butterfly Bride).
 Satanic rituals have been performed on these sculptures; they are of occult spiritual significance and contain dark energy.

 The Watchers were stationed on earth to watch over and protect mankind, hence their name ‘Watchers’.